shdudtj/shdudtj/README.md

-# Quant
+# Quant | Derivative Pricing & Risk Management

 I am a quantitative finance aspirant with a background in software development and economics.
-My interests lie in mathematical modeling, probability theory, and data-driven financial analysis.
+My interests lie in mathematical modeling and probability theory for derivative pricing and risk management.
-I aim to bridge rigorous mathematics with practical financial applications.
+I focus on understanding and quantifying financial risk through stochastic models and numerical methods.

 ---